kYounghwi/DLFormer_official/README.md

 python main.py --data SML --pred 96 --seq 48 --batch_size 32 --log_interval 1 --plot_interval 30
 ```

-**Results**
+**Notice**

-You can check the plots for validation and test in the results subfolder!
+- You can check the plots for validation and test in the results subfolder!
+- Due to the DLFormer’s Temporal-Variate Point-wise Representation strategy, the optimization process takes a long time.
+Please maintain approximately 1000 epochs.